60 Main Street

 Sergeant John McNally, a local policeman was killed on the goldfields at Mount Ararat on 16th October 1856 and is buried at the local Cathcart cemetery.
 He was the first member of the Victoria Police Force to be feloniously slain in the line of duty.

-In May, 2019 at their 18th annual “Gala Nights of Nights’ the Ararat Branch in conjunction with the Foundation announced the future naming of the Blue Ribbon Foundation Wing as part of the forthcoming redevelopment of the Medical Imaging Department.
-In addition, the Ararat Branch have committed to supporting the purchase of a replacement General X Ray Machine which will cost in the vicinity of $235,000.
+In May, 2019 at the 18th annual ‘Gala Nights of Nights’ the Ararat Branch in conjunction with the Blue Ribbon Foundation announced the future naming of the Blue Ribbon Foundation Wing as part of the forthcoming redevelopment of the Medical Imaging and Pathology Departments.
+In addition, the Ararat Branch made a commitment of $235,000 to support the purchase of a replacement General X Ray Machine.

-The Ararat Branch is indebted to the ongoing generosity of the community and together with our strong partnership with the Emmerson Financial Group, ACE Radio, AME Systems are committed to supporting East Grampians Health Service make a difference for all in the community.
+Today, as in the past the Ararat Branch is indebted to the ongoing generosity of the community and together with the strong partnership with the Emmerson Financial Group, ACE Radio, AME Systems, Ararat Rural City and many others we are committed to supporting East Grampians Health Service to make a difference for all in the community.

-Ararat Branch: Dianne Radford OAM (President), Sgt Shaun Allen (Vice President), Jess Baird (Hon Secretary), Chris Emmerson (Hon Treasurer), Stuart Kerr, Peter McIntosh, Dean Pinniger, Andrew Freeman, Jodie Holwell, Sgt Sandra Marriner
+Ararat Branch: Dianne Radford OAM (President), Acting Snr Sgt Shaun Allen (Vice President), Jess Seres (Hon Secretary), Chris Emmerson (Hon Treasurer), Stuart Kerr, Peter McIntosh, Dean Pinniger, Jodie Holwell, Sgt Sandra Marriner, Nick Bush, Kirsty Millson.